p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 Once you have derived user segments, the next step is to envision the use-cases in which the product will be used.
 A use case is a description of how a person uses the product to accomplish a goal.
 E.g. in payments product, the typical use-cases are Person-to-Person (P2P), Person-to-Business (P2B), Business-to-Person (B2P) and Business-to-Business (B2B).

 ```
-USER SCENARIOUS :- When, Where, Why, What, With Who ?
+USER SCENARIOS :- When, Where, Why, What, With Who ?
 ```

-At this juncture, it is recommended to prioritize or eliminate user segments/use-cases after giving a reasonable justifcation.
+At this juncture, it is recommended to prioritize or eliminate user segments/use-cases after giving a reasonable justification.
 It often makes sense to also define the product goal immediately if you have the goal clarity.

 <i>Pro Tips :- <br>
 	#Think of both supply and demand side when identifying users.
 For example - buyers, sellers <br>
-	#PMs especially interviewers love matrixes/grids.
+	#PMs especially interviewers love matrix/grids.
 Try creating a matrix or table of User segments on one side and use-cases on the other or a grid of User demographics and their usage frequency<br>
 	#After identifying the users and use-cases, ask some clarifying questions to see if the interviewer wants you to focus on anything specific. </i>

 <p style="color: #EA2F65"> <b>5) User Needs, Pain points  & Goals</b></p>